EeOneDown/spbuTimetableAPI/README.md

 ## Getting started.

-This API is tested with Python 2.6, Python 2.7, Python 3.4, Python 3.5, Python 3.6, Pypy and Pypy 3.
+This API is tested with Python 2.6, Python 2.7, Python 3.3, Python 3.4, Python 3.5, Python 3.6, Pypy and Pypy 3.
 There are two ways to install the library:

 * Installation using pip (a Python package manager)*: